odoo/odoo/doc/setup/install.rst

 RPM package
 ^^^^^^^^^^^

-Instead of using the repository as described above, the 'rpm' package can be downloaded here:
+Instead of using the repository as described above, the 'rpm' packages for both the *Community* and *Enterprise* editions can be downloaded from the `official download page <download_>`_.

-* Community Edition: `nightly`_
-* Enterprise Edition `Download`_

 Once downloaded, the package can be installed using the 'dnf' package manager: